MattyIce/postpromoter/README.md

     "to_account": "account_to_receive", // account to receive
     "execute_time": 20, // Hour of the day to execute the withdrawal (0 - 23)
-    "memo": "#Today generated SBD - {balance} | Thank you." // Transaction memo, start with # if you want it encrypted }
+    "memo": "#Today generated SBD - {balance} | Thank you." // Transaction memo, start with # if you want it encrypted },
+  "api": {  // This will expose an API endpoint for information about bids in each round
+    "enabled": true,
+    "port": 3000
+  }
 }
 ```